erickmetz/droplet-cloudflare-updatefw/README.md

 ```

-Add this to the file (this example checks for netblock changes daily at 1-2am pacific time, or 9am UTC:
+Add this to the file, staying mindful of what your actual path to the scripts is and changing the entry, accordingly.
+This example checks for netblock changes daily at 1-2am pacific time, or 9am UTC:
 ```
-0 9 * * * /path/to/cloudflare-update-ip-ranges.sh > /dev/null 2>&1
+0 9 * * * /home/user/scripts/droplet-cloudflare-updatefw.py > /dev/null 2>&1

 ```